MoserMichael/my-notes/dev-gotchas.md

 Found an area where ChatGTP/Google Bard can be used with great benefit: I am not an expert in frontend stuff, but now I had to fiddle with CSS style sheets - the LLM knows all the style combinations, and its recommendations worked!

-They might have done some specialized training on CSS, I had less success when asking about other API's.
+They might have done some specialized training on CSS, I had less success when asking about other things.

 ---06/07/23 12:04:39----------------------